Level 3: Data Import and Export#

 Convert data format#

 Users sometimes need to compare, merge, or manage various kinds of public datasets in a unified system.
-To achieve this, Datumaro not only has import and export funcionalities, but also provides convert, which shortens the import and export into a single command line.
+To achieve this, Datumaro not only has import and export functionalities, but also provides convert, which shortens the import and export into a single command line.
 Let’s convert the Cityscapes data into the MS-COCO format, which is described in here.

 Without creation of a project, we can achieve this with a single line command convert in Datumaro